What are you looking for?

 Records are a special kind of documented information.
 Unlike documents, which get revised and kept up-to-date, records are static.
 They show results achieved or provide evidence of activities that have been performed.
 And because records are proof of something, they aren't revised.

-Controlling records is nevertheless a necessity, for example, to ensure they remain available for a specified time period and are discarded afterwards.
+Nevertheless, ISO 9001 document control also applies to records.
+Controlling records is a necessity, for example, to ensure they remain available for a specified time period and are discarded afterwards.
 The controls differ, depending on your company.
 There are email and storage applications that allow you to automate access, retention, and destruction requirements.

-All business-related documents must be controlled.
+ISO document control extends to all business-related documents.
 The only documents that don't need to be controlled are those that don't impact on your products, services or company.
 Your ISO 9001 document control procedure explains how to control documents.

 How Much Control?